Anaconda: Relationship with humans

 While encounters between people and anacondas may be dangerous, they do not regularly hunt humans.
-Nevertheless, threat from anacondas is a familiar trope in comics, movies and adventure stories set in the Amazon jungle.
+Nevertheless, threat from anacondas is a familiar trope in comics, movies, and adventure stories (often published in pulp magazines or adventure magazines) set in the Amazon jungle.
 Local communities and some European explorers have given accounts of giant anacondas, legendary snakes of much greater proportion than any confirmed specimen.

 Although charismatic, there is little known on the biology of wild anacondas.
-Most of our knowledge comes from the work of Dr. Jesús A. Rivas and his team working in the Venezuelan llanos.
+Most of our knowledge comes from the work of Dr. Jesús A. Rivas and his team working in the Venezuelan Llanos.

 Species

+Rivas et al. revised the taxonomy of Eunectes, describing a new species of green anaconda (Eunectes akayima) and merging E. deschauenseei and E. beniensis with E. notaeus, which resulted in the recognition of only three species of anaconda.
+The result of their phylogenetic analysis is represented below:

+In a response paper, Dubois et al. questioned the results of the mtDNA analysis above and the validity of Eunectes akayima.
+The name of the new species was considered a nomen nudum.

 Mating system

 The mating seasons in Eunectes varies both between species and within species depending on locality, although the trend appears to be the dry season.
-The green anaconda (E. murinus) is the most well-studied species of Eunectes in terms of their mating system, followed by the yellow anaconda (E. notaeus); unfortunately E. deschauenseei and E. beniensis are much less common, making the specific details of their mating systems less well understood.
+The green anaconda (E. murinus) is the most well-studied species of Eunectes in terms of their mating system, followed by the yellow anaconda (E. notaeus); E. deschauenseei and E. beniensis are much less common, making the specific details of their mating systems less well understood.